OpenWebGAL/WebGAL_Doc/src/en/live2D.md

 Note: The following steps are all based on the WebGAL source code, you can find the WebGAL source code on GitHub.

 [WebGAL Source Code](https://github.com/OpenWebGAL/WebGAL)

+About building WebGAL from source, please refer to [WebGAL Build](developers)
 :::

 1. Obtain the authorization of Live2D by yourself